Honours BBA (WLU) and Honours Bachelor of Mathematics (UW)

 All double degree program students, regardless of their home university affiliation, are required to satisfy all term-by-term progression requirements of both Laurier's School of Business & Economics and UW's Faculty of Mathematics to remain eligible to continue in the program, and to meet all graduation requirements of both institutions to be eligible for the two degrees.
 More specifically, students must ensure that their course selection each term, their academic performance level, and their academic conduct in general, comply with all the policies, procedures, regulations and requirements of both universities.
 Failure to do so will normally result in students being required to withdraw from the double degree program.
 Such students may remain eligible to enrol in the (single degree) Laurier BBA program (although not necessarily in the Co-op Option) or to enrol in another appropriate (single degree) UW BMath plan respectively, depending upon their individual circumstances.

 Each academic term, the last date to add or drop a course without failure will be specific to the institution offering the course.
 A business or economics course will follow Laurier's add/drop dates, a math or computer science course will follow UW's add/drop dates.
-This policy is specific to students enrolled in Laurier-UW double degree programs only.
+This academic policy is specific to students enrolled in Laurier-UW double degree programs only.
+Tuition fee penalties are specific to each students home-based institution, regardless of the institution offering the course.

 Special circumstances do exist for the double degree program including the allowance for 2.5 course credit repeats, instead of the traditional 2.0 course credit repeats allowed in the Honours BBA (WLU) program.
 In addition, any student who must satisfy UW progression standards and repeat a Math course they have passed will have the original course deemed an extra on the WLU student record.
 This only applies when the non-BU GPA requirement for progression has been satisfied.